MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/DrawingArea.md

 The following code portion demonstrates using a drawing area to display a circle in the normal widget foreground color.

 Note that GDK automatically clears the exposed area before sending the expose event, and that drawing is implicitly clipped to the exposed area.
-If you want to have a theme-provided background, you need to call `gtk_render_background()` in your *draw* method.
+If you want to have a theme-provided background, you need to call `Gnome::Gtk3::StyleContext.render_background()` in your *draw* method.

 Simple **Gnome::Gtk3::DrawingArea** usage
 -----------------------------------------